 Until that time occurs, another strategy that needs to be implemented is the development of trauma systems so that kids who are injured in crashes can be identified.
 Researchers are working on automatic crash notification systems that will identify if people are likely to have significant injuries in them and notify the system automatically.

 You think about commercials of cars that look for the crash potentials, automatically slow down and proactively help the driver.
 It is equally possible for a car to sense how severe a crash is and automatically notify folks, from notification through the response.
 Once EMS is notified, they need to have localized people who can get to crashes quickly.
 When they arrive they need to have the training, expertise and equipment that is necessary to recognize and treat the injuries.
 In case you need legal help, learn more about Bengal Law.
+Always remember: Never Settle a Car Accident Case Without an Attorney.

 In addition to funding crash notification research, the Childress Institute is committed to developing and providing training programs for all health care professionals.
 Surgeons, who treat mostly adults, need extra help in knowing how to treat kids.
 It’s not as common and it’s so emotionally charged which makes it difficult.
 The same thing is true for paramedics.
 They need that training and we’re committed to developing it and disseminating educational programs for first responders.